 \subsection{Proof of Proposition \ref{prop:equilibria-and-stability-weak-siri}}

-\begin{proof} The proof of statements $1-4$ follows from analogous arguments as the proof of Proposition \ref{prop:equilibria-and-stability-strong-siri} and is omitted in the interest of space.
+\begin{proof} The proofs of statements $1-4$ follows from analogous arguments as the proof of Proposition \ref{prop:equilibria-and-stability-strong-siri} and is omitted.
 We now focus on establishing the claims regarding the stability of IFE.
 Note that local stability of the IFE depends on the dynamics \eqref{eq:siri_weak_lowy}.
-For statements $2-4$, we have $\gamma < \hat{\beta}_p$, and as a result, $R_1 = \frac{\hat{\beta}_p}{\gamma} > 1$ for \eqref{eq:siri_weak_lowy}.
+For statements $2-4$, we have $\gamma < \hatbetap$, and as a result, $R_1 = \frac{\hatbetap}{\gamma} > 1$ for \eqref{eq:siri_weak_lowy}.

-When $\gamma < \beta_p$, we have $R_0 = \frac{\beta_p}{\gamma} > 1$ for the dynamics \eqref{eq:siri_weak_lowy}.
+When $\gamma < \betap$, we have $R_0 = \frac{\betap}{\gamma} > 1$ for the dynamics \eqref{eq:siri_weak_lowy}.
 Following Case 3 of Theorem \ref{theorem:siri_vanilla}, all points in the IFE are unstable.

-When $\gamma > \beta_p$, we have $R_0 = \frac{\beta_p}{\gamma} < 1$ for the dynamics \eqref{eq:siri_weak_lowy}.
+When $\gamma > \betap$, we have $R_0 = \frac{\betap}{\gamma} < 1$ for the dynamics \eqref{eq:siri_weak_lowy}.
 It follows from Case 4 of Theorem \ref{theorem:siri_vanilla} that IFE with

-are locally stable and IFE with $r^* > \frac{\beta_p - \gamma}{\beta_p - \hat{\beta}_p}$ are unstable. \end{proof}
+are locally stable and IFE with $r^* > \frac{\betap - \gamma}{\betap - \hatbetap}$ are unstable. \end{proof}